soft2help/challengerf/README.md

 /var/www$ sudo  php bin/phpunit
 ```

-you can append --debuf if you want more details
+you can append --debug if you want more details